TuGraph-family/chat2graph/doc/en-us/principle/reasoner.md

 ### 2.1.
 Model Service

 The Model Service (`ModelService`) in Chat2Graph acts as the underlying interface and implementation layer for interacting with Large Language Models (LLMs).
-It encapsulates the calling details for different LLM platforms (e.g., DB-GPT, AiSuite) and supports all OpenAI API-compatible models (e.g., Gemini, Qwen, DeepSeek, with configuration examples available in the `.env.template` file).
+It encapsulates the calling details for different LLM platforms (e.g., LiteLLM) and supports all OpenAI API-compatible models (e.g., Gemini, Qwen, DeepSeek, with configuration examples available in the `.env.template` file).

 In terms of tool calling, the Model Service relies on specific tag formats (e.g., `<function_call>...</function_call>`) to extract tool call requests from the LLM's output.
 Furthermore, it supports the automatic injection of inner system services (e.g., `GraphDbService`), defined via `app.core.reasoner.injection_mapping`, as parameters into target tools during tool calls, thereby enhancing the flexibility and functionality of the tools.
 The standard format for tool calls is detailed in: `FUNC_CALLING_PROMPT`.